 The first consideration for designing your data pipeline is whether you prefer to get the data in batch form, or as a continuous stream.
 For the very high-volume data, like auction logs, Beeswax only supports batch data.
 For win logs (impressions) Beeswax supports both methods, and there are pros and cons to each:

-Column definitions, protobuf mapping, field lists and a data dictionary can be found in the is publicly-accessible Google Doc: Beeswax Log File Header Definitions and Proto Mapping.
+Column definitions, protobuf mapping, field lists and a data dictionary can be found in the is publicly-accessible directory on Github: Beeswax Log File Header Definitions.

 Beeswax makes multiple types of data available from Stinger as described in the chart below.
 Based on your use case you may need some, or all of this data.
 Because some of this data can be quite large, additional fees may apply (contact your Account Manager for more information).

-A more comprehensive description of these log types and implementation details can be found in this publicly-accessible Google Doc: Beeswax Log Summary.
+A more comprehensive description of these log types and implementation details can be found in this publicly-accessible Readme on Github: Beeswax Log Summary.

 When emitting logs in .csv file format, Beeswax escapes certain special characters.
 While we mostly follow the RFC-4180 standard for CSV files, there are some small deviations from the specification that we do not follow.
-Most notably, we use \ as the escape character for embedded double quote (in contrast to escaping double quotes with an additional double quote character) and comma characters.
+Most notably, in Win, Attributed Conversion and Loss Logs we use \ as the escape character for embedded double quote (in contrast to escaping double quotes with an additional double quote character) and comma characters.
 Most standard CSV parsers will allow the escape character to be adjustable.

 Additionally, Win Logs, Attributed Conversion Logs and Loss Logs always enclose fields in double quotes, while all other log types only enclose fields in double quotes to handle for commas in the value of the field.